innnky/Bert-VITS2/bert/bert-large-japanese-v2/README.md

 ## Model architecture

-The model architecture is the same as the original BERT base model; 12 layers, 768 dimensions of hidden states, and 12 attention heads.
+The model architecture is the same as the original BERT large model; 24 layers, 1024 dimensions of hidden states, and 16 attention heads.

 ## Training Data